 Am I eligible to register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?

-You may be eligible if you’re a Veteran, and you or another Veteran at your company meet all of the requirements listed below.
+You may be eligible if you’re a Veteran, and you or another Veteran at your company meet all of these requirements.

-All of these must be true.
-You or another Veteran at your company:
+All of these must be true of you or another Veteran at your company:

-- Owns 51% or more of the company you want to register, and
+- One of you owns 51% or more of the company you want to register, and

-- Has full control over the day-to-day management, decision-making, and strategic policy of the business, and
+- One of you has full control over the day-to-day management, decision-making, and strategic policy of the business, and

-- Has the managerial experience needed to manage the business, and
+- One of you has the managerial experience needed to manage the business, and

-- Is the highest-paid person in the company (or can provide a written statement explaining why your taking lower pay helps the business), and
+- One of you is the highest-paid person in the company (or can provide a written statement explaining why your taking lower pay helps the business), and

-- Works full time for the business, and
+- One of you works full time for the business, and

-- Holds the highest officer position in the company
+- One of you holds the highest officer position in the company

-To be considered a Veteran, at least one of these must be true.
-You:
+To be considered a Veteran, at least one of these must be true:

-- Served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and didn’t receive a dishonorable discharge, or
+- You served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and didn’t receive a dishonorable discharge, or

-- Served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status
+- You served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status

 Am I eligible to register my business as a Service-Disabled Veteran-Owned Small Business (SDVOSB)?